Rutland (UK Parliament constituency): Elections in the 1830s

 Noel's death caused a by-election.

 Elections in the 1840s

 Noel resigned by accepting the office of Steward of the Chiltern Hundreds, causing a by-election.

 Dawnay resigned by accepting the office of Steward of the Chiltern Hundreds, causing a by-election.

 Elections in the 1850s

 Heathcote was elevated to the peerage, becoming 1st Baron Aveland and causing a by-election.

 Elections in the 1860s

 Noel was appointed a Lord Commissioner of the Treasury, requiring a by-election.

 Heathcote succeeded to the peerage, becoming Lord Aveland and causing a by-election.

 Elections in the 1870s

-Noel was appointed First Commissioner of Works and Public Buildings.
+Noel was appointed First Commissioner of Works.

 Elections in the 1880s

 Noel's resignation caused a by-election, which was the first contest in the constituency for 42 years.